NETWAYS/jenkins-training/Installation/04_config.md

 !SLIDE smbullets printonly
 # Configuration
-Jenkins can be configured in two ways
+Jenkins can be configured in two ways:

 * Through the web interface
 * By editing it's config files (XML-formated)